 The government is placing greater responsibility and sometimes higher costs on employers.
 Employers are required to provide access to pension provision for their employees.
-If you are an employer in the Warwickshire area we, at Select Accountants Ltd, can provide help and advice of your auto-enrolment responsibilities.
+If you are an employer in the Leicestershire area we, at Select Accountants Ltd, can provide help and advice of your auto-enrolment responsibilities.

 What is automatic enrolment?

 Automatic enrolment places duties on employers to automatically enrol 'workers' into a work based pension scheme.
 The main duties are:

 - assessing the types of workers in the business

 - providing a qualifying automatic enrolment pension scheme for the relevant workers

 - writing to most of their workers explaining what automatic enrolment into a workplace pension means for them

 - automatically enrolling all 'eligible jobholders' into the scheme and paying employer contributions

 - completing the declaration of compliance and keeping records.

 Assessing the types of workers in the business